darden1/python-predictionprice/README.md

 ###  Caution:
 - It is **not absolutely guaranteed** to increase your assets by using this bot.
 - I hope if this could help you to create a much better one than this bot.
-(I would be very happy if you would inform me when you could achieve it.)
+(I would be very happy if you would tell me the new algorism of the bot when you could achieve it.)